-Mary Ballinger enters her second season with the Skyhawk cross country/track and field staff after a stellar professional and college career.
+Mary Ballinger enters her third season with the Skyhawk cross country/track and field staff after a stellar professional and college career.

 Ballinger, a professional distance runner, NCAA Champion and nine-time NCAA All-American, begins her second season as assistant coach for the men’s and women’s programs.